 In fact, because micro-credentials are not formal in the context of AFQ, they have actually enabled educators to quickly respond to industry needs by creating programs faster and more aligned to current needs.
 The AFQ process takes years, whereas micro-credentials can be up and running in a matter of weeks.

 Is a micro-credential what your program has been missing?

 Micro-credentials are also a great opportunity for collaboration between organisations and Universities.
-We've work with multiple Universities and short courses to accelerate their learning programs with micro-credentials.
+We've worked with multiple Universities and short courses to accelerate their learning programs with micro-credentials.

 If you think a micro-credential is what your program has been missing, it's not just a matter of creating a badge and unleashing it into your online course.
 Here are our tips for getting the most out of micro-credentials.